 - And the ability to motivate others and work collaboratively.

-In this sense, Education for Sustainable Development aims to achieve that students can think and act for themselves and with others to work on a more sustainable world.
-For this, students need to be able to among others think and act critically, holistically and collaboratively.
+In this sense, the role of Education for Sustainable Development is to achieve that students can think and act for themselves and with others to work on a more sustainable world.
+For this, students need to be able to think and act critically, holistically and collaboratively.

 Let’s look at an example:

 You can learn about economic growth purely from an economic perspective, looking at its economic drivers and consequences.
-But that’s not Education for Sustainable Development!
-You should learn about the social implications of economic growth, such as its impact on income (in)equality, well-being and health.
+But if you want to learn about economic growth, using the concept of Education for Sustainable Development, then you should learn about the social implications of economic growth, such as its impact on income (in)equality, well-being and health.
 Of course, you should also learn about the environmental perspective, analysing how economic growth impacts the environment in a positive or negative way.

 This is the cool thing about Education for Sustainable Development: It makes education so much more interesting!

 You can take literally any topic and look at it from an economic, social and environmental perspective.
-As a result, you don’t only see the world from the perspective of one discipline, but get a richer picture of reality, by drawing on the insights from multiple disciplines.
+As a result, you don’t only see the world from the perspective of one discipline, but you obtain a richer picture of reality, by drawing on the insights from multiple disciplines.